IBM/automation-integration-platform/README.md

     Storage configuration will run asynchronously in the background inside of the Cluster and should be complete within 10 minutes.

-26. Change directories to the `300-integration-platform-multicloud` folder and run the following commands to deploy Data Foundation into the cluster.
+26. Change directories to the `300-integration-platform-multicloud` folder and run the following commands to deploy CP4I into the cluster.

     ```
     cd ../300-integration-platform-multicloud